mrousavy/react-native-nearby-api/UPGRADE.md

 ## 4. Update your Podfile

-Copy the following lines to the end of the ios/Podfile, after all the `target` sections, and just before the last `end` line.
+Copy the following lines to the end of the ios/Podfile, after all the `target` sections.

 ```ruby
 post_install do |installer|